Natural Bridge Station, Virginia: Government

 Natural Bridge Station is governed within the Natural Bridge District of the Rockbridge County Board of Supervisors, the 24th district of the Virginia House of Delegates, the 25th district of the Virginia Senate, and Virginia's 6th congressional district of the United States House of Representatives.

 Local law enforcement for Natural Bridge Station is administered by the Rockbridge County Sheriff's Department located in Lexington.
 Some areas of Natural Bridge Station along the Blue Ridge Parkway are patrolled by the National Park Service.
 Natural Bridge Station is part of the Glenwood-Pedlar Ranger District.
 The area's local Ranger Station is located on Ranger Lane just off Wert Faulkner Hwy.

 Schools

 Natural Bridge Elementary School is located within the "downtown" zone of the community and serves most of southern Rockbridge County.
 The community's middle and high school students are bussed to Maury River Middle School and Rockbridge County High School in Lexington.
 The Bridge Christian Academy is a private school within the area.

 The Stonebridge Community Center and the Stonebridge Community Church now occupy the main building and surrounding facilities that were once Natural Bridge High School, which closed after the graduation of its Class of 1990.
 The main building was sold by Sayre Enterprises to Virginia Tech in 2020.

-Business and infrastructure

-The main business corridor in Natural Bridge Station is located within the "downtown" zone along Wert Faulkner Highway between Sherwood Lane and Virginia Manor Lane.
-There are several factories in the area including: